Infrastructure and Transport Portfolio Overview

-The Infrastructure, Transport, Regional Development and Local Government portfolio contributes to the well-being of all Australians through the following outcomes:
+The Infrastructure and Transport portfolio contributes to the well–being of all Australians through the following outcomes:

 - Outcome 1: Improved infrastructure across Australia through investment in and coordination of transport and other infrastructure.